Biasiolo/Screen-Color-Button/README.md

 https://screen-color-button.vercel.app/

+## New Feature in version 1.0.5!!
+Now, it also changes the text color in contrast with the background.
+This simple plugin innovates and customizes your websites!

 ## Description
 This is a jQuery plugin that enables developers to add a screen color change button to their web pages.
 With this plugin, users can customize the background colors of the page and add visual effects to the button.